CultivateHQ/cultivateHQ.com/source/posts/2015-10-18-phoenix-elm-6.md

 From this we can see that the purpose of the update function, for now anyway, is to step the Model from one state to the next.

+## Adding an update function

-Let's update our Elm application so that we can toggle a Seat from occupied to available and vice versa.
+Let's update our Elm application so that we can toggle a Seat from available to occupied and vice versa.

 1. Add the following to your *web/elm/SeatSaver.elm* file.
 It doesn't matter where you put it, but I typically stick the Update between the Model and View sections.